pehcst/pedroflix/README.md

-# Product Name
+# PedrokFlix - a Netflix Clone?

-> Short blurb about what your product does.
+> Netflix clone using React js and styled-components.

 [![NPM Version][npm-image]][npm-url]